 Due to the severe financial risks of handling food safety issues, many food and beverage companies are increasingly concerned about foodborne illnesses.

 Food standards compliances are increasing and becoming tougher daily, expecting manufacturers to be more proactive in food safety measures.

 Therefore, manufacturers need to take all measures to put in place a proper track & trace of all products they release to the market as well as items in the factory in the form of raw materials, work in progress, finished goods, and goods in transit.

 When a safety issue arises, manufacturers should be able to quickly trace batches and shipments and identify them correctly in minutes to take corrective measures.

 This is a very challenging process, primarily due to the multi-level complexity of the supply chain as a result of material sourcing from multiple vendors and suppliers located all over the world, etc.

 Because of the potential for negative word-of-mouth (WOM) and legal action, food manufacturers should be able to trace down all tiny details of a product to ingredients, suppliers, etc. This reflects why the food supply chain should be transparent to identify and take corrective measures for safety issues.

 However, the development of technology has made it possible to quickly and accurately identify the origins of ingredients and coordinate the containment of adverse quality events across the supply chain.

-Thus, it is essential for food and beverage manufacturers to identify the reasons why, when, and where food waste occurs within the supply chain.
+Thus, food and beverage manufacturers must identify why, when, and where food waste occurs within the supply chain.
 This will help them take corrective measures to reduce waste and increase efficiency.

 Sangeetha brings 20 years of experience in Information Technology which includes Solution architecting, building micro services, research, and evaluation of business applications, integrating apps.